jamesquinlan/dsc-techstack/topics/shell.md

 ## Symbolic Link
 A symbolic link to a file in another directory (appeared in Version 1 AT&T UNIX).
-That is, frequently you need to refer to a file in another directory.
-Do NOT copy this file to the directory, instead link to the file so as to have ONE copy (saves disk space and version control).
+That is, frequently, you need to refer to a file in another directory.
+Do NOT copy this file to the directory; instead, link to the file to have ONE copy (saves disk space and version control).

 ```
 ln -s real_pathname .